 01.02.2017 – 31.01.2019

 News and project status

 The first working phase from February to December 2017 includes literature research, research in various archives as well as interviews with knowledge holders.

-Further information is available on the project website.
+Further information is available here (german).